aawsolutions/bslcks/README.markdown

 A django project customized for use at Beautiful Savior Lutheran Church in Olathe, KS (http://bslcks.org)

 ## TODO:
- Mostly in order
+ TODO List is no longer preventing public launch.
+These can all be achieved in continuous improvement.

 ### Functionality
+ * **API KEYS CONTEXT PROCESSOR** - didn't even think to solve it this way before.
+Oh well...
  * Site Search
  * Date-based navigation for news in left block
  * Liturgi-Cal (church year detection and banner for homepage)
- * api keys tag for the base template (allow jquery on non-core apps templates)
  * Pretty comment form
  * Outline dependancies in the app (low priority)
  * Flickr